strategineer/personal-website/content/blog/2025-08-12/index.md

 Absolute catastrophe of a panel.
 If you're going to run a panel that's just a straight up ad, please try to make it interesting.

 There was a little more than a dozen people in the room.
-It was truly out of this world watching people putting their hands up, asking variations of the question: "How are is your company profitable and how do you expect to continue existing?"
+It was truly out of this world watching people putting their hands up, asking variations of the question: "Where is the money coming from?"

 The pitch for REMOW was the following: exclusive anime contracts on streaming services "kills" anime, so REMOW is looking to both produce as well as acquire the rights to older anime and then make non-exclusive streaming deals with a variety of streaming platforms to serve the anime to as big of an audience as possible.